-STAFF RECOMMENDATION: Staff recommends the following actions:
+STAFF RECOMMENDATION:

-- Denial of the Tentative Map; - Denial of the Special Permit based upon findings of fact which follow: - Denial of the Variance to waive the special sales and lease provisions based upon findings of fact to follow; - Denial of the Variance to waive the required pest control report and sound study, based upon findings of fact to follow; - Denial of the Variance to waive three of seven required parking spaces based upon findings of fact to follow; - 6.
-Denial of the Variance to waive required maneuvering space from 26' to 22' based upon findings of fact to follow.
+- 1. Denial of the Tentative Map; - 2.
+Denial of the Special Permit based upon findings of fact which follow;

+- Denial of the Variance to waive the special sales and lease provisions based upon findings of fact to follow; - Denial of the Variance to waive the required pest control report and sound study, based upon findings of fact to follow; - Denial of the Variance to waive two of seven required parking spaces based upon findings of fact to follow;

-Findings of Fact - Special Permit -
+Findings of Fact - Special Permit